climbr88/python-api-challenge/README.md

 # ETL_PROJECT

 ## PROJECT CONTRIBUTORS
-*Craig Washington
+Craig Washington
-*Ryan Shahid
+Ryan Shahid
-*Winnie Yim
+Winnie Yim

 ### SCOPE

-Our goal was to create database using a Kaggle data set for various wines and scraping data from a website to add additional information.
+Our goal was to create database using a Kaggle data set for various wines and scraping data from a website to add additional information for user ratings.

 ### SOURCES